What did your government promise the poorest in 2000, 2005, 2013 and 2015?

 First, the Declaration contains passages about, for example, human rights and good government.

-reported on Millennium Development Goal targets, some of which,
+has reported on Millennium Development Goal targets, some of which, having 1990

 On 6 November 2001 civil servants proposed to UN country teams that they begin using 1990 baselines, with no authority from the Assembly.